Hurricane Iota powers up in new threat to Central America

-MANAGUA, Nicaragua (AP) — A fast-strengthening Hurricane Iota is sweeping over the western Caribbean and predicted to become a very dangerous Category 4 storm as it heads for the same part of Central American battered by a similarly powerful Hurricane Eta just over a week ago.
+MANAGUA, Nicaragua — A fast-strengthening Hurricane Iota became a very dangerous Category 4 storm as it swept over the western Caribbean early Monday, approaching the same part of Central America battered by a similarly powerful Hurricane Eta just over a week ago.

+Forecasters said Iota’s maximum sustained winds had reached 155 mph, and were growing stronger, potentially making for a catastrophic Category 5 hurricane by the time it reaches the coast.

+Authorities warned that Iota would probably come ashore over areas where Eta’s torrential rains saturated the soil, leaving it prone to new landslides and floods, and that the storm surge could reach a shocking 12 to 18 feet above normal tides.

 Evacuations were being conducted from low-lying areas in Nicaragua and Honduras near their shared border, which appeared to be Iota's likely landfall.
 Winds and rain were already being felt on the Nicaraguan coast Sunday night.

-Iota became a hurricane early Sunday and rapidly gained power, and was expected to pass over or near Colombia's Providencia island during the night .
-The U.S. National Hurricane Center warned it would probably reach Category 4 strength as it approached the Central America mainland late Monday.
+Iota became a hurricane early Sunday and rapidly gained more power.
+It was expected to pass over or near Colombia's Providencia island during the night, and the U.S. National Hurricane Center warned it would probably reach the Central America mainland late Monday.

-The hurricane center said Iota had maximum sustained winds of 105 mph (165 kph) late Sunday.
-It was centered about 235 miles (375 kilometers) east-southeast of Cabo Gracias a Dios on the Nicaragua-Honduras border and moving westward at 10 mph (17 kph).
+The hurricane center said Iota was centered about 20 miles off Isla de Providencia, Colombia, and 145 miles southeast of Cabo Gracias a Dios on the Nicaragua-Honduras border, and moving westward at 10 mph.

-It was already a record-breaking system, being the 30th named storm of this year’s extraordinarily busy Atlantic hurricane season.
+Iota is the record 30th named storm of this year’s extraordinarily busy Atlantic hurricane season.
 Such activity has focused attention on climate change, which scientists say is causing wetter, stronger and more destructive storms.

-In Honduras, compulsory evacuations began before the weekend and by Sunday evening 63,500 people were reported to be in 379 shelters just in the northern region, while the whole country was on high alert.
+All of Honduras was on high alert, with compulsory evacuations that began before the weekend.
+By Sunday evening 63,500 people were reported to be in 379 shelters just in the northern coastal region.

 Wind and rain were beginning to be felt Sunday night in Bilwi, a coastal Nicaraguan city where people crowded markets and hardware stores during the day in search of plastic sheeting, nails and other materials to reinforce their homes, just as they did when Hurricane Eta hit on Nov.
 3.